CADViewer/cadviewer-conversion-server/README.md

-# Installing CADViewer NodeJS Conversion Server
+# Installing CADViewer NodeJS Conversion Server - Windows

 The CADViewer NodeJS Conversion server (nodejs/cadviewer-conversion-server/) is used in six different implementations: **NodeJS**, **Angular**,**ReactJS**, **Laravel**, **Rails7** and **VueJS**.

 The repository contains a full setup including converters and NodeJS controlling script

+If installing on Linux, please use the repository: [cadviewer-conversion-server-linux](https://github.com/CADViewer/cadviewer-conversion-server-linux)

 ## This package contains